calenz/friendsserv/README.md

 NodeJS, Express, MongoDB coding exercise

 - Run MongoDB locally on localhost:27017
-- Pull files from https://github.com/calenz/friendsserv master branch and save to a local folder, e.g. friendsserv
+- Clone files from https://github.com/calenz/friendsserv master branch and save to a local folder, e.g. friendsserv
 - Navigate to 'friendsserv' subdirectory in Terminal
 - Run "npm install"
 - Run "node server.js" and server will be listening on port 3000